Are DC United right fit for Wayne Rooney as he leaves Everton?

-Rooney made his debut in the Premier League at the age of 16 but could now make the move overseas and join DC, who were one of the 10 original teams when the MLS was founded.
+Rooney made his debut in the Premier League at the age of 16 but is now moving overseas and joining DC, who were one of the 10 original teams when the MLS was founded.

 But how have they done recently?
 Who would Rooney be playing with?
 What are his chances of success?
 Here's all you need to know...

 Struggles after strong start